astropy/astropy-APEs/APE0.rst

 between removal/resignation and new appointment, the Coordination Committee will temporarily take over the responsibilities of the Ombudsperson, should the need arise.

+The role of the "Astropy Ombudsperson" with all duties and responsibilities can also be performed by a group of people from different projects that pool resources.
+The Ombudsperson and the Coordination Committee can decide jointly for Astropy to join a group of NumFOCUS affiliated or sponsored projects, where each project delegates one representative; the Astropy Ombudsperson would then be the representative for Astropy.
+In this case, all members in this group shall be bound by the same expectation of confidentiality and impartiality; this group will then take up any ethical concerns, discuss and investigate violations of the code and conduct for the Astropy project in the same way the Astropy Ombudsperson would do if acting alone.
+Because being able to draw on the experience of other projects and having a group of people to look at problems from different perspectives is likely to lead to more fair and balanced outcomes, the Astropy Ombudsperson is encouraged to join such a group if one exists.

 ..
 On GitHub this anchor doesn't work.
 .. _votingmembers: